jharshman/bldr/README.md

 ![The Boulder](res/thebldr.png "The Boulder")

+### Summary

-Perform RPM builds using a templated RPM specfile.
+Bldr (Pronounced Boulder) performs RPM builds using a templated RPM specfile.

 Given a specfile and value file, `bldr` will facilitate rendering the specfile and performing an RPM build.
 This utility is distributed as a container image
 `jharshman/bldr`.